HomeMy WebLinkAboutAgenda Bill 6B-BirchesSub2 08/03/2009ORDINANCE NO.

 environment than if the parcel were developed under a standard zoning designation.

-finding that development of this land under the Birdies PUD is more desirable than
+finding that development of this land under the Birches PUD is more desirable than

 development under standard R4 zoning.